 The original website for Roman Provincial Coinage Online was developed in 2005 and launched in 2006 under the direction of Chris Howgego.
-At launch RPC Online covered only the Antonine period (AD 138–192).
+At launch, RPC Volume IV Online covered only the Antonine period (AD 138–192).
 It was based on data originally collected by Volker Heuchert for his doctoral thesis (1993–7) on the coinage of the province of Asia.
 Empire-wide coverage for this period was made possible by a research project under the then Humanities Research Board of the British Academy (now the Arts and Humanities Research Council) Institutional Fellowships Scheme.
 This project ran from 1998 to 2005.
 The Institutional Fellowship was principally held by Volker Heuchert and shared in its final year with Liv Yarrow.

 The academic development of the original website was undertaken by Volker Heuchert, Chris Howgego, and Liv Yarrow.
 It was possible only because of the effective data structure originally developed by Volker Heuchert for an Access database for his doctoral thesis.
 The technical development of the website was undertaken by the Academic Computing Development Team of the University of Oxford (Paul Groves, Richard Doe and Joseph Talbot).

-From the beginning the website included an innovative feedback feature which has allowed users to contribute to the project over the years.
+From the beginning, the website included an innovative feedback feature which has allowed users to contribute to the project over the years.
 We have received and incorporated thousands of comments from curators, dealers and collectors with corrections and new types.

 Volker Heuchert, now Assistant Keeper for Greek and Roman Provincial coins in the Heberden Coin Room, became a director of Roman Provincial Coinage Online in 2013.

 The editorial board of Roman Provincial Coinage (British Museum Press and the Bibliothèque Nationale de France) became an Advisory Board for Roman Provincial Coinage Online in 2015.